Mo-AH/final_assignment/README.md

 # Third and Final Assignment of Research Track 1 - Robotics Engineering - UniGE

 In this assignment, a robot moves in an environment unknown to it.
-A laser scan is mounted on the robot in order to move in the environment: when it explored all the maped, it has even a complete reconstruction of it:
+A laser scan is mounted on the robot in order to move in the environment: when it explored all the maped, it has even a complete reconstruction of it.

 The user can interact with the robot in 3 ways:
 *  setting a coordinate [X,Y] of a goal that will autonomously reached by the robot